Chilombo Scholars Program

 Do scholars pay taxes on money earned?
 Yes.

 Does the nonprofit need to show proof of paying scholars to the Chilombo team?
 Yes.
 You are receiving funds from us to pay scholars, so we do request proof.

 Can scholars change their placement?
 Yes, on a case by case basis, it’s possible for scholars to be placed at a different nonprofit within their first 3 weeks.

 Will scholars receive insurance or other fringe benefits?
 No.

 How is this program funded?
 This program is funded by the Facebook Small Business Grants Program for Black-Owned Businesses that Chilombo Global Career Services LLC was awarded in December 2020.
 It is also partially funded by the revenue from Chilombo Global Career Services LLC.
-We are currently seeking out additional funding to increase the number of scholars and nonprofits that can be accepted.
+We are currently seeking out funding to implement the Summer 2022 program.
 If you or your organization would like to sponsor a scholar so that we can provide additional paid experiences, please reach out to us at the email listed below!